muzamelhashimi10/Databases-Advanced-assignment/README.md

 Once we are in the correct folder, we just type in python3 mongo.py to run it An the code will be executed.

-And you will notice that in our mongo database a new database by the name of bitcoin has created and if you refresh each 60 seconds a new transaction is added.
+And you will notice that in our mongodb compass that a new database by the name of bitcoin has created and if you refresh each 60 seconds a new transaction is added.
 To keep along with each append to the bitcoin database.
 I printed the values at the same time while the append happens.